 When one switches from affirming the moral rightness of an anti-racist goal like Right of Return (a crucial first step indeed!) to the question of how to actually win it, one cannot make progress without an understanding of the basic fact that, among working class people of all races and religions and nationalities, an injury to one is an injury to all, specifically that an injury to one racial or ethnic group is an injury to workers of all the other racial or ethnic groups as well.
 Why is this so?

 Unfortunately, the people at the Right of Return Conference just didn't get it.
 I found the main organizer of the conference (a young man whose name I will not use here but whom I knew a little bit because he was a high school classmate of one of my sons) in the lobby of the auditorium where the conference was taking place, and I asked him if I could ask him a question.
 He said fine.
 I began by saying that in the United States, in the deep south of Mississippi and Arkansas and the cotton belt states, in the 1930s, poor black and white tenant farmers organized the integrated Southern Tenant Farmers Union, and waged a successful strike against the big landowners for higher pay.
 I explained that they were attacked by the Ku Klux Klan, that their integrated meetings were declared illegal (the racist Jim Crow laws prohibited them) and that the workers' very ability to form the union at all required them to reject the racist ideas that the KKK and the Jim Crow laws were intended to promote and enforce.
-I then asked this young man--the main organizer of the conference--"Do you think the racist Jim Crow laws benefitted or harmed the poor whites?"
-He replied, "benefitted."
-I needed to make sure I had heard him correctly, so I repeated the question carefully again, and he repeated that the poor whites benefitted from the racist Jim Crow laws.
+I then asked this young man--the main organizer of the conference--"Do you think the racist Jim Crow laws benefited or harmed the poor whites?"
+He replied, "benefited."
+I needed to make sure I had heard him correctly, so I repeated the question carefully again, and he repeated that the poor whites benefited from the racist Jim Crow laws.
 He insisted that the story I had told was not very relevant to the question.
 Not surprisingly, he also asserted that ordinary Jews living in Israel benefitted from Zionism.
 (This study shows how Jim Crow harmed poor whites, whose wages were less than white wages in the North.)

 In the speeches given by the invited panelists and keynote speakers of the conference, there was only one single allusion to the idea that working class Israeli Jews (the speaker didn't use this terminology, but rather referred to the dark-skinned Jews from northern Africa who are discriminated against in Israel) are harmed by Zionism.
 I decided to ask the young man and woman, who happened to be sitting behind me in the auditorium where the conference was taking place, the exact same question (about poor whites and the racist Jim Crow laws), and they gave exactly the same reply that the main organizer of the conference had given.